1981 Los Angeles Rams season

 The 1981 Los Angeles Rams season was the team's 44th year with the National Football League (NFL) and the 36th season in Los Angeles.
-The Rams looked to improve on their 11-5 record from 1980.
-The team failed to improve upon their 11-5 record, and finished with a mediocre 6-10 record and missed the playoffs for the first time since 1972.
+The Rams looked to improve on their 11–5 record from 1980.
+The team failed to improve, finishing with a mediocre 6–10 and missed the playoffs for the first time since 1972.
 This year's Rams squad also suffered the humiliation of being the first to be swept by NFC West rival New Orleans.

 For the season, the Rams converted from gray facemasks to blue facemasks.